telefonicaid/iot-activation/tutorials/Arduino_AWS.md

 AWS use this system to communicate with your devices

-If you access to AWS Management Console.In the left navigation panel, choose Manage, and then choose Things.
+If you access to AWS Management Console.
+In the left navigation panel, choose Manage, and then choose Things.
 When choose a thing you can find out the different topic that you can subscribe/publish Select ***Interact* to copy they